bocchino/fprime/Svc/DpManager/docs/sdd.md

 1. Initialize the local variable `B` with an invalid buffer.

 1. Set `status = productGetIn_handlerBase(id, size, B)`.
+   NOTE: The call to the handler base is guarded by the mutex lock associated with the `productGetIn` port.

 1. Send `(id, B, status)` on `productResponseOut`.